Skip to main content

 If you are about to hire a fractional, set the 30-day benchmark upfront.
 Written diagnostic by day 14.
 90-day plan by day 21.
 Quick win by day 30.
 Put it in the engagement agreement.
 See how I work and pricing for the specifics.

-If you want to see what a fractional engagement looks like in practice, book a diagnostic.
+If you want to see what a fractional engagement looks like in practice, request your memo.

 Frequently Asked Questions

-If you want help setting that benchmark, book a diagnostic.
+If you want help setting that benchmark, request your memo.

 Related